neumino/neumino.github.io/movies.md

-### Blinded by the Light
+### The Art of Racing in the Rain
-*Released on 2019-08-09, vote average 10*
+*Released on 2019-08-08, vote average 9*

-In 1987, during the austere days of Thatcher’s Britain, a teenager learns to live life, understand his family, and find his own voice through the music of Bruce Springsteen.
+Enzo, a family dog with a near-human soul and a philosopher&#39;s mind, evaluates his life through the lessons learned by his human owner, the race-car driver Denny Swift.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DmmHvnS0IKM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Dp2ufFO4QGg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>